PHPOffice/PHPPresentation/docs/general.rst

     $oPresentation = new PhpPresentation();
     $oProperties = $oPresentation->getPresentationProperties();
+    // Get zoom of the presentation
+    echo $oProperties->getZoom();
+    // Output : 1
     // Set zoom of the presentation (3 = 300%)
     $oProperties->setZoom(3);
     // Get zoom of the presentation
     echo $oProperties->getZoom();
+    // Output : 3